-If you are not sure what a picture represents you can right click on the thumbnail in the Graphics Panel to see the filename and also to hear the name of the file.
+If you are not sure what a picture represents in the graphic viewer you can right click on the thumbnail in the Graphics Panel to see the filename and also to hear the name of the file.

 3d.
 Changing the size of thumbnails